-2) DNS filtering: In addition to its many legitimate uses, DNS is also used by botnets to manage their infrastructures.
-Botnets employ the DNS protocol along with fluxing techniques to solve the single point of failure problem of their C&C servers and to achieve mobility [2].
-Many botnets use the DNS legitimate infrastructure to locate their C&C servers to avoid static configuration of C&C servers IP addresses such as Zeus, Conficker and Pushdo.
+techniques to solve the single point of failure problem of their C&C servers and to achieve mobility [2].
+Many botnets use the DNS legitimate infrastructure to locate their C&C servers to avoid static configuration of C&C servers IP addresses such as Zeus, Conficker, and Pushdo.

 Thus, we also evaluate the aforementioned systems using only the DNS traffic flows via the DNS filters we set on the captured traffic.
-In this case, some of the data sets (Cutwail, Kelisos and Zeus from Snort and NETRESEC) are very short traces, so they do not have enough DNS packets to generate enough DNS flows when the filters are in process.
-Thus, in Fig. 6 where the results of this evaluation are presented, there are no performance indicators for these data sets.
-On the rest of the data sets though, all of the classifiers showed some level of improvement in their performances when DNS filters were set, compared to the classification performance of the traffic without filtering, fig. 3.
-As shown in the fig. 7 and 8, C4.5 performance
+In this case, some of the data sets (Cutwail, Kelisos, and Zeus from Snort and NETRESEC) are very short traces; thus, they do not have DNS packets to generate enough DNS flows when the filters are in process.
+Thus, in Fig. 7, where the results of this evaluation are presented, there are no performance indicators for these data sets.
+Although, on the rest of the data sets, all of the classifiers showed some level of improvement in their performances when DNS filters were set, compared with the classification performance of the traffic without filtering (see Fig. 3).
+As shown in Figs. 7 and 8, the performance